Christopher CHENG Wai Chee

 He is also a Steward of the Hong Kong Jockey Club and owns a racehorse.
 Given his prestigious energy, I would rather have expected that he would also ride it!

 For his sterling service to Hong Kong, Christopher was made a Justice of the Peace in 1985, awarded an Order of the British Empire in 1992 and a Gold Bauhinia Star in 2004.

 Christopher is a remarkable man.
-He admits that he is hyper-active (indeed my frenetic lunch with him confirmed the fact) and tells me that he is a typical Chiu Chow man whose characteristic is `ping man' (拼命) - always trying to do too much!
+He admits that he is hyper-active (indeed my frenetic lunch with him confirmed the fact) and tells me that he is a typical Chiu Chow man whose characteristic is "ping man" (拼命) - always trying to do too much!

 He is not, alas, an alumnus of this University but he has somewhat redeemed himself by sending his daughter to be one of my favourite students.

-It is my honour and privilege to present to you Mr Christopher Cheng Wai Chee for the award of Doctor of Social Sciences honoris causa.
+Mr Pro-Chancellor, it is my honour and privilege to present to you Mr Christopher Cheng Wai Chee for the award of Doctor of Social Sciences honoris causa.